A diplomatic passport of convicted former Thai prime minister has been revoked

-Malaysian government had cooperated with Thailand in planning to arrest the fugitive former prime minister Thaksin Shinawatra on learning of he was staying overnight from 4th to 5th of July 2009 at Shangri-la Hotel in Kuala Lumpur.
+The Malaysian government had cooperated with Thailand counterparts and planning to arrest the fugitive former prime minister Thaksin Shinawatra on learning of he was staying overnight from 4th to 5th of July 2009 at Shangri-la Hotel in Kuala Lumpur.

 It was reported that Thaksin was vigilant enough to escape arrest and flew to the Pacific island country of Fiji by his private jet.
 Last Friday, 10 July, he flew back to Dubai.

 Ex-PM Thaksin Assigned as Adviser to Cambodian PM Hun Sen